-Manufacturers will also disassemble different components of the laptop and run tests to ensure that things like battery function, the optical drive and screen quality are all in working order.
-As a buyer, it is crucial that once you receive your laptop, desktop, monitor or other piece of equipment, you inspect everything with a critical eye.
+Manufacturers will also disassemble certain components of the laptop and run tests to ensure that things like battery function, the optical drive and the screen are all in working order.
+As a buyer, it is crucial that once you receive your business laptop, desktop, monitor or other piece of equipment, you inspect everything with a critical eye.

-The product should look like it's in like-new condition with no clear, visible signs of damage or heavy wear and tear.
-Your device should also come with the most up-to-date software and should run smoothly.
-The appearance and functionality of the refurbished device is all part of the manufacturer's pledge that it's not reselling bad equipment.
+The product should look like it’s in like-new condition, with no visible signs of damage or heavy wear and tear.
+Your device should also come with the most up-to-date software, including antivirus software, and should run smoothly.
+The appearance and functionality of the refurbished device is all part of the manufacturer’s pledge that it’s not reselling bad equipment.